jtophilip/bindingtutor/doc/RunningMTBindingSim.rst

 Screen shot of X-axis MT

 [MT] total is a known quantity in the experiment, while [MT] free must be calculated.
-However, the familiar Langmuir Isotherm uses [MT] free as its independent variable, and the quick method of determining K\ :sub:`D` by looking at the MT concentration when the fraction of A bound is 0.5 only works if the x-axis is [MT] free.
+However, the familiar Langmuir Isotherm equation uses [MT] free as its independent variable, and the quick method of determining K\ :sub:`D` by looking at the MT concentration when the fraction of A bound is 0.5 only works if the x-axis is [MT] free.